 A Technical Report from The Bartlett Tree Research Laboratories

-Sugar maple (Acer saccharum) is a large growing, highly desirable shade tree for many northern landscapes.
-During the summer it has medium green leaves which change to brilliant yellow, orange and red in the fall.
-Sugar maple will grow to a height of 60 to 80 feet in the landscape and has a rounded crown typically 2/3 of the height wide.
+Sugar maple (Acer saccharum) is a medium-to-large growing, desirable shade tree for northern landscapes.
+In the summer it has medium green leaves which change to brilliant yellow, orange, and red in the fall.
+Sugar maple will grow to a height of 60 to 80 feet in the landscape and has a rounded crown, typically two-thirds of the height in width.
 Maple syrup is produced primarily from sugar maple.
-Trees are tapped in February or March to extract the sap; 40 gallons of sap are required to produce one gallon of syrup.
+Trees are tapped in February or March to extract the sap—40 gallons of sap are required to produce one gallon of syrup.